Cheeswrights

 In the nineteenth century Cheeswrights was located opposite the Custom House by Billingsgate Market where shipmasters reported their vessels' arrival at the Port of London.
 The partnership was the nearest firm of notaries public for masters intending to enter protests in respect of their voyages.

 In 1931 Cheeswrights and Casey, as the firm was then known, amalgamated with another notarial firm, Duff Watts & Co.

-Despite its maritime connection Cheeswrights—as the firm was styled since 1990—has always maintained a general notarial practice handling matters spanning all jurisdictions with the focus on most of the European languages and countries, Russia and the CIS countries and Latin America.
-Although they can process Jamaican and other Caribbean languages when requested.
+Despite its maritime connection Cheeswrights—as the firm was styled since 1990—has always maintained a general notarial practice handling matters spanning all jurisdictions with the focus on most of the European languages and countries, the CIS countries and Latin America.

 In May 2019 Cheeswrights converted from general partnership to limited liability partnership and became registered as Cheeswrights LLP.

 Notable Partners

 Anthony (Tony) Burgess, the author of books on lawyers in opera and musical theatre The Notary and Other Lawyers in Gilbert and Sullivan (London: Jardine Press, 1997), and The Notary in Opera (London: Jardine Press, 1995).
 Awarded the Hellenic Gold Naval Medal, 1st class, for services to the Hellenic Merchant Marine.